ueredeveloper/rjs-drainage-all/src/to-do-list.md

 [x] Garantir o encerramento adequado do DrawingManager no unmount do componente

-[x] Padronização do código e seus componentes, separando o HTML em arquivos próprios para melhor organização
+[x] Padronização do código para react